clamsproject/aapb-annotations/january-slates/readme.md

 _Note: in some columns there is a comma within the raw value of the column._

 ### Decisions, Differentiations, and Precision during Annotation
-**What denotes start and end** - Decisions as to what exactly constitutes the start and end of the slate times is unknown.
-Is it when it first starts fading in, or when its fully done fading?
+**What denotes start and end** - This project was done with the annotation time as a superinterval.
+This means the annotation will begin on a time/frame without the slate where possible (or 00:00:00.000) and is annotated as ending after the slate has disappeared.
+(This is currently unvalidated.)
+> [!Note]
+>  This is opposite to the decision made in the January Chyrons project.

 **Errors in the raw** - There are errors in the raw format, notably, in `CLAMS_slate_annotation_metadata.csv` [line 203](https://github.com/clamsproject/aapb-annotations/blob/f884e10d0b9d4b1d68e294d83c6e838528d2c249/january-slates/230101-aapb-collaboration-7/CLAMS_slate_annotation_metadata.csv?plain=1#L203) "cpb-aacip-394-150gbd75", column(Writing Types F) is a typo "typeed" instead of "typed".
 Further work should be done to check for other errors of this type.
 A bash script search would likely need to be run to find out if that error made it into the gold format `.tsv` files also.

 **Time format non-conformant** - This is an older project.
 The time format does not conform to ISO 8601 `hr:mn:sc.msc` yet.

-**Time format check** - It is not fully verified what the time format is, however the assumption is as above since the highest last number goes up to 29.
-Yet another typo seems to appear however in two cases of numbers like this: `CLAMS_slate_annotation_metadata.csv` line 77 Slate End "00:00:27;110,", `CLAMS_slate_annotation_metadata.csv` line 97 Slate Start "00:00:05;119,",
+**Time format typos** - A typo seems to appear however in two cases of numbers like this: `CLAMS_slate_annotation_metadata.csv` line 77 Slate End "00:00:27;110,", `CLAMS_slate_annotation_metadata.csv` line 97 Slate Start "00:00:05;119,",

-**Time format change** - At around line203 or 202 is a note that "sammy started annotating here.".
+**Time format change** - At around line203 is a note that "sammy started annotating here.".
-Shift of time format to only 3 numbers: "xx:xx:xx" assumptively "mn:sc:fr"(?).
+Shift of time format to only 3 numbers: "xx:xx:xx".
+This is confirmed as hh:mm:ss (no frames!) since the AAPB viewer used did not offer frame precision.

 **No slate** - there are valid instances where a video does not have slate information shown within the actual video.
 Annotate as "no slate" in both Slate Start and Slate End.